What stuff do you fact check?

 It would be helpful if you provide as much information as possible, such as date, source, and any particular reason why you’re skeptical of the claim.

 We will then submit it to our editorial process.
-While we will acknowledge receipt of your submitted claim, we may not be able to reply how far we process it ‐‐ we cover several topics with varying turnaround times.
-Yet we welcome claims from the public for consideration.
+We may not be able to reply how far we process it, yet we welcome claims from the public for consideration.

 How can I help out?